-For those wishing to prevent pregnancy during sexual activity, there’s birth control.
-While many people might be familiar with the ever-popular condom, the world of birth control is much more vast than you might imagine and not all forms of birth control are created equal.
+For those of us wishing to prevent pregnancy during sexual activity *raises hand swiftly*, there’s birth control.
+While many people might be familiar with the handy-dandy and ever-popular condom, the world of birth control is far more vast than you might imagine and not all forms of birth control are created equal.
 Getting to know each method is an important step to determining which ones are best for you and your partner(s).

 *Disclaimer: Not all forms of birth control are mentioned.
 It is important to speak with your medical provider to determine which method is right for you.